Skip to content

 Shared calendars also help avoid scheduling conflicts and track work progress in one place.

-Toggl Track’s integration with Toggl Plan unlocks a shared team calendar and scheduling app.
+Toggl also gives shared team calendar and scheduling app.
 Teams can use it to plan and organize their team’s calendar in one place.
+You can drag and drop tasks to reassign or reschedule them, add milestones, and plan projects realistically.

 3. Regular check-ins on project timelines